Relationship Strategies To Practice

 - The key to a healthy relationship starts and ends with work.
 Love, according to its context, is a verb.
 A verb represents action.
 When I work with a couple, I share this same basic message.
 Consider waking up each and every day with a shift in mindset.
 A shift that requires you to view your relationship or marriage with work.

 - I strongly advocate for acts that create connection, support, and overall improvements to the relationships.
 When working with couples in online counseling sessions or face to face, I notice that connection creates love.
 One of my favorite strategies to share with couples that I work with is growth.
-Take time to communicate with your partner on the beautiful moments of your past.
+Take time to communicate with your partner about the beautiful moments of your past.
 Explore fun and enjoyable memories.
 Doing this simple mindset shift will push you to feel better and react better to your relationship.